-5.2.2.
-Modeling of the Aero Cluster
+2. Modeling of the Aero Cluster

-This subsection analyses multiple methods for creating a surrogate model (SM) of the Aerodynamic analysis cluster (AeroCluster) and describes the results obtained with the MultiFit toolbox.
+This subsection provides an overview of the results obtained with MultiFit toolbox for the surrogate model (SM) of the Aerodynamic analysis cluster (AeroCluster).
 The AeroCluster takes as input the wing design parameters.
 As a result of the performed analysis the AeroCluster provides lookup tables for aerodynamic coefficients, related to the specified wing design.
 The lookup tables are given as function of the mission dependent parameters Mach, Reynolds Number (Re), Angle of Yaw (AoY) and Angle of Attack (AoA).
 The lookup tables will be used later on in the Mission performance Cluster, in order to calculate the actual values of the aerodynamic coefficients and from there contribute to the overall design objectives, e.g. fuel mass.